amitf1/amitf1.github.io/_posts/2020-08-02-Time-Series-Anomaly-Detection.md

 ### Creating Time Windows

-For my neural net's design, my data should consist of windows of two days - 192 samples and labels of one day - 96 samples.
+For my neural net's design, my data should consist of windows of with two days of data each - 192 samples and the corresponding labels are the samples of following one day - 96 samples.
 Then for fitting into the first layer of the network, which is a Convolution layer (elaborated next) the windows should be reshaped as a matrix, the two days windows are split to 8 subsequences, that way we can see patterns also in smaller resolutions (2 days ==>> quarters of days).

 ### Neural Network Architecture CNN + Stacked LSTM's